modokleague/modokleague.github.io/s4/index.md

 ### 🎯 Scoring

-> 🏆 Your season score is just the combined score from each round.
+> 🏆 Your season score is just the combined score from each round. <br>
 > 🥊 Each round your score = the highest-difficulty you defeat!

 ## ⚔️ ROUND 401: DUDE, WHERE'S MY SHIP?